primer/react/contributor-docs/adrs/adr-019-responsive-values.md

   the `getResponsiveAttributes` helper
 - Storybook stories that use responsive values should follow the practices and format outlined above
+- We should update both our internal ESLint config and plugin to discourage use of `useResponsiveValue`

+The following components are impacted by this ADR:

+- `PageHeader`
+- `PageLayout`
+- `SegmentedControl`
+- `SelectPanel2`

 ## FAQ